SumonKantiDey/healthbench-srh-eval/health_bench_eval.md

-# 🩺 Reproduce HealthBench using MynaBot
+# 🩺 Reproduce HealthBench using Myna Bot

-This repository reproduces the HealthBench evaluation pipeline using responses generated from the **MynaBot** model.
+This repository reproduces the HealthBench evaluation pipeline using responses generated from the **Myna Bot** model.
 It includes both response generation and rubric-based evaluation using the SRH dataset extracted from the original HealthBench data.

 ## 📂 Dataset